rlzh/cs754-p3/README.md

     OR </br>
         './setupMiniNuclio <VM_DRIVER>' to setup Nuclio on minikube locally.
 VM_DRIVER should be hyperkit (for macOS) or virtualbox (for linux). </br>
 3. add <minikube ip>:5000 to docker insecure registries and restart docker (see https://stackoverflow.com/questions/42211380/add-insecure-registry-to-docker)
+4. setup rabbitMQ:
+    * enable rabbitMQ management plugin with command 'rabbitmq-plugins enable rabbitmq_management'
+    * create user 'nuclio' & password 'nuclio' as 'admin' in rabbitMQ console at 'localhost:15672' and set default permissions (just click the "Set permission" button).
+    * create file 'nuclio/.env' and specify 'RMQ_HOST="<local/external network ip>"'
-4. (optional) run './nuclioDash.sh' to expose Nuclio Dashboard at http://localhost:8070
+5. (optional) run './nuclioDash.sh' to expose Nuclio Dashboard at http://localhost:8070

 ## Deploying Function

 Note: nuctl doesn't seem to be able to parse the 'meta.namespace' attribute in the function config file.
 Need to specify '--namespace nuclio' when deploying function via nuctl!!

+## WordCount MapReduce

+All settings related to MapReduce are found in nuclio/settings.py and values are loaded from 'nuclio/.env' file at run time.

 # Hadoop Instructions